 Bedroom or Bathroom shortages

-This is a pretty big deal to buyers.
-Very few are content with one bathroom in the whole house.
-Being able to have a whole bathroom to themselves, with at least a powder room or ideally a guest bathroom available, is a dream that most buyers share.
+This can be a pretty big deal to buyers.
+Very few are content with one bathroom for the whole house.
+Having a private bathroom to themselves, with at least a powder room or ideally a guest bathroom available, is a dream that most buyers share.
 Even the most desirable address won’t be helped by having only one bathroom or a low bedroom tally.

 Out of sync with your neighbors

-Is yours a single-family home surrounded by townhomes?
-Is your condo in a modern building that is surrounded by historic structures.
+Is your single-family home surrounded by townhomes?
+Or do you own a condo in a modern building that is surrounded by historic structure?.
 If your place lacks comps, guide to comps, a bank is going to have a difficult time assessing its resale possibilities and your appraiser could very easily underestimate its worth low appraisals.
 An unfair assessment could give your buyer a reason to try to negotiate down the sale price.

 No “wow” factor

 “Some buildings have an intangible “it” factor,” says Palance.
 This could mean architectural features, proximity to a well known landmark, nearby celebrity homes.
-But if your home has nothing that distinguishes it from others…nothing that makes it stand out….it’s sometimes difficult to attract attention if you are trying to sell in a busy buying season sellers market.
+But if your home has nothing that makes it stand out….it’s sometimes difficult to attract attention if you are trying to sell in a busy buying season sellers market.
 You can try taking your home off the market for a reset, but the listing history remains accessible.

 As a seller, there are some things that you can control, and other you can’t.
 But just being aware of how the factors described above can influence your home’s value may make it easier for you to understand why your home is valued the way it is.